Table of contents

 - OCR – The Office for Civil Rights enforces several Federal civil rights laws that prohibit discrimination in programs or activities that receive federal financial assistance from the Department of Education.
 Discrimination on the basis of race, color, and national origin is prohibited by Title VI of the Civil Rights Act of 1964; sex discrimination is prohibited by Title IX of the Education Amendments of 1972; discrimination on the basis of disability is prohibited by Section 504 of the Rehabilitation Act of 1973; and age discrimination is prohibited by the Age Discrimination Act of 1975.
 These civil rights laws enforced by OCR extend to all state education agencies, elementary and secondary school systems, colleges and universities, vocational schools, proprietary schools, state vocational rehabilitation agencies, libraries, and museums that receive U.S. Department of Education funds.

 - Privacy – The University will attempt to protect the identity of claimants and respondents and ensure the actions resulting from the initiation of a sexual misconduct allegation are kept private, informing only those officials and individuals with a need to know in order to respond to the case.
-The University will protect the private status of all educational records except as directed by appropriate legal authority.
+The University will protect the private status of all educational records except as required by appropriate legal authority.

 - Report or Sexual Misconduct Report – A report is information submitted to a Willamette University employee or otherwise conveyed via a University web form by an individual or third party reporting on someone’s behalf regarding an alleged incident of sexual misconduct.
 Reports of sexual misconduct are forwarded to the Title IX Team for review and response.
 Student disclosures of sexual misconduct shared with confidential resources on campus including staff at Bishop Wellness Center, SARAs, or the University Chaplains will not be forwarded to the Title IX Team; these disclosures remain confidential.